KannonZenetism/zenetism-field-physics/zenetism/mpx/radical-skepticism.md

 Those traditions may share structural adjacency with Zenetist Radical Skepticism, but they do not exhaust its meaning.

-In Zenetist usage, Radical Skepticism names the epistemic posture that recognizes the conditionality of all frames of understanding, including the frame that claims to have overcome framing itself.
+In Zenetist parlance, Radical Skepticism names the epistemic posture that recognizes the conditionality of all frames of understanding, including the frame that claims to have overcome framing itself.

 ---